clawtros/GPCP-to-CSV/analysis.rst

 where the cStringIO.StringIO() function is used and was admittedly only a marginal optimization at best but it was perceptible and was left in the code.
-If the data set increase in size significantly this may become problematic depending on the memory of the maching.
+If the data set increase in size significantly this may become problematic depending on the memory of the machine.
 For now it is a good trade off and readability of the code did not suffer.

 The place for formatting the code is in the GpcpParser.write_csv function.